 Note: Some of the links below are affiliate links.
 At no additional cost to you, I may earn a small commission if you purchase through those links.
 You can read my full affiliate disclosure here.

-And now?
 Meet gnocchetti.

-Why Gnocchetti Instead of Gnocchi?
+Why Use Gnocchetti di Patate Instead of Gnocchi?

-You could use regular gnocchi—but their smaller cousins, the gnocchetti, soak up lemon juice like tiny citrus sponges.
-They’re usually a bit more tender, too.
-The result is a dish that’s extra lemony, in the best possible way.
+You could use regular gnocchi, but their smaller cousins, the gnocchetti, soak up lemon juice like tiny citrus sponges.
+They're usually a bit more tender, too.
+The result is a dish that's extra lemony, in the best possible way.

 Quick side note: the word gnocchetti can mean two very different things in Italy: